 About

 I live, study and work in London.
-I enjoy writing stories and poetry, reading about history and politics and walking around the city and taking photographs.
+I enjoy writing stories and poetry, reading history and walking around the city taking photographs.

-The politics of society and culture have gained a central role in my professional journey as a journalist, adviser and consultant for local authorities, ministries and Christian institutions as well as as a researcher and social scientist lately.
-I have remained committed to contributing to organisational changes, addressing inequalities and serving socially less advantaged groups and communities in a range of sectors (educational authorities, schools, central and local governance, faith and charitable organisations).
+My academic backgrounds lies in the intersection of Social Sciences with Arts and Humanities.
+In my professional journey as a journalist, leader and consultant for local authorities, government ministries and Christian institutions as well as as a researcher lately, I have remained committed to contributing to organisational change, addressing inequalities and serving socially less advantaged groups and communities in a range of sectors (educational authorities, schools, central and local governance, faith and charitable organisations).
 Throughout the years, I have honoured my oath I gave the year I was graduated from my first university as a social worker (1999); to treat people with respect and ‘selflessly and vigorously serve peace, democracy and social justice’.
-I believe that I have done or at least tried to do the same in all my professional roles and academic studies in the intersection of Social Sciences, Arts and Humanities.

-Three years ago, I completed a qualitative research with museum professionals and young people in a local museum in England to problematise the assumptions and understandings of socially disadvantaged people in the cultural and museum policy context in Britain.
-In parallel to my work, I am currently writing my thesis (a monograph on youth work of museums) as a Ph.D.
-Candidate at the Department of Educational Studies at Goldsmiths University of London.
+Three years ago, I completed a qualitative research with museum professionals and young people in a local museum in England to problematise the assumptions made about socially disadvantaged people within the cultural and museum policy context in Britain.
+In parallel to my work, I am currently writing my thesis (a monograph on the youth work of museums) as a Ph.D.
+Candidate at Goldsmiths University of London.